kokichi88/UnityResourceChecker/README.md

 # UnityResourceChecker
-This's small tool I write to my project to help me easier to track assets depenedencies.
+This's small tool I write for my project to help me easier to track assets depenedencies.
 It's useful when you have a lot of particles, materials, textures linked with each other and you're afraid of removing any assets will affect others.

 Requirement: